kupolua/web-presentation/_posts/1004-02-01-specify-attribute.md

 ---
 layout: post
 ---
-You can specify next attribute to define you custom function which will receive json object of selected row
+You can specify next attribute to define your custom function which will receive json object of selected row

 ```
 <script type="text/javascript">